sedflix/multi-cluster-istio-kind/README.md

 # Multi-Cluster Istio on Kind

 This repo contains the minimal configuration to deploy istio in multi-cluster(on different networks) mode using kind.
+The architecture created resembles the [one](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/) documented in Istio.

 ## Dependencies